 Sources: Cannabis, Juniper, Nutmeg, Sesame

-A widely occurring terpene, cadinene's woody scent is used in fragrances.
+A widely occurring terpene, cadinene's woody scent is commonly used in fragrances.

-Preliminary studies show cadinene fights inflammation, fights the streptococcus bacteria responsible for pneumonia and respiratory infections, provides antioxidants, and kills bacteria.
+Preliminary studies show cadinene fights inflammation, kills bacteria, including the streptococcus bacteria responsible for pneumonia and respiratory infections, and provides anti-oxidants.

 Sources: Cannabis, Chrysanthemum, Rosemary

 Camphene's aroma is described as pungent and herbal with undertones of pine.
 Inhaled, it helps clear congestion and acts as a bronchial stimulant.

 Studies so far show it helps prevent heart disease, treat athlete's foot and other fungal infections, and clear and heal the respiratory system.

 Pungent camphor is also found in herbs like rosemary, basil, and mint but is most abundant in laurel trees.

 Ancient Japanese and Chinese medical practitioners have long used camphor to treat pain, swelling, and inflammation.
 Today, camphor is combined with menthol for topical pain relief.
 You'll also find camphor in lotions and creams to reduce inflammation.
 It is easily absorbed through the skin.

 Studies indicate that camphor plays a role in healing allergy rashes, reducing migraine pain, and relieving respiratory congestion.